 If you click on a specific intersection, the report will adjust to only show keywords that were inside that intersection (watch below).

 The bulk of this report is the table at the bottom, where you can dig into the details of each site and how their keyword profile intersects with their competitors.
-There are 5 main intersection types you can view:
+The intersection types are: